BIMUpYourLife/ContentUpYourLife/README.md

 - links and tutorials
 - ...

-please forke the repository and send pull requests back to us, to integrate the work coordinated!
+please fork the repository and send pull requests back to us, to integrate the work coordinated!